flexera-public/policy_templates/cost/azure/object_storage_optimization/README.md

 For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

 Provider tag value to match this policy: `azure_rm`

+Required permissions in the provider:

+- Storage Blob Data Owner

 ## Supported Clouds